rufilboss/100DaysOfDevOps/Day 29 -Introduction to RDS_MySQL/day29.md

     * Multi-AZ set to Yes
     * Under settings you need to enter the password again
     * I am enabling backup and set it to 1 day

 * On the final screen, you have the option

+    * Apply during the next scheduled maintenance window
+    * Apply immediately(This will cause a downtime)